Judge denies 2 brothers’ appeal of vaccination policy

 FAYETTEVILLE, Ark.
-(KNWA) — A judge has rejected the appeal filed by two brothers, who are University of Arkansas students, to return to class after a mumps outbreak.
+(KFTA) — A judge has rejected the appeal filed by two brothers, who are University of Arkansas students, to return to class after a mumps outbreak.

 On November 22, the State Department of Health said that any student without at least two doses of vaccines must be vaccinated immediately or be excluded from class for at least 26 days.